CyberSteve777/CurseAppAPI/README.md

 # example method
 print(api.get_category_timestamp())

-# using API with webdriver
+# using API with webdriver (this part works slowly because it downloads webdrivers and tries to invoke them)
 wdapi = WDCurseAPI()

 # it will print the same result as previous print